sagi21805/LearnixOS-Book/src/ch01-01-making-stand-alone-binary.md

           and declare a platform specific entrypoint yourself, usually with `#[no_mangle]`
 ```
 As per usual, the Rust compiler errors are pretty clear, and they tell us exactly what we need to do to fix the problem.
-In this case, we need to add the `#![no_main]` attribute to our crate, and declare a platform specific entrypoint ourselves.
+In this case, we need to add the `#![no_main]` attribute to our crate, and declare a platform-specific entrypoint ourselves.

 ## Defining an Entry Point